iOS 26

 10. Update your iOS and macOS

-It’s recommended to keep your device updated with the latest software.
-Failing to do so may cause certain functionality of your device not to work properly.
+It’s recommended that you keep your device updated with the latest software.
+Failing to do so may cause certain device functionality to not work properly.

 To update your iOS device, follow these steps: